DONALD LEE III

 BIOGRAPHY

-American Conductor and Pianist Donald Lee III is quickly becoming known for his versatility and charisma both on the podium and at the keyboard.
-Lee has appeared in concert with the Des Moines Metro Opera Orchestra, Lyric Opera of Chicago Orchestra, and members of the Chicago Symphony Orchestra.
-Lee has been engaged as a cover conductor with the Gateways Festival Orchestra and Des Moines Metro Opera.
-Recent productions include Salome, Carmen, Champion, and the world premiere of American Apollo.
-Recent highlights as a pianist include appearing as soloist with the University of Maryland Symphony Orchestra, and recital performances with tenor Lawrence Brownlee, baritone Will Liverman, and countertenor Key’mon Murrah.
+American Conductor and Pianist Donald Lee III is quickly gaining notoriety for his versatility and charisma both on the podium and at the keyboard.
+A recipient of a 2025 Solti Foundation Career Assistance Reward, Lee has appeared in concert with the Des Moines Metro Opera Orchestra, Lyric Opera of Chicago Orchestra, Lyric Opera of Chicago Chorus, and members of the Chicago Symphony Orchestra.

 As an advocate for the performance of new music by under-represented composers, Lee has conducted the music of Jasmine Barnes, Damien Geter, and Carlos Simon.
 Lee appeared as the guest conductor for Montgomery Presents the Blacknificent 7, part of the CSO MusicNOW concert series.
 He has also conducted the workshops of In The Rush, a new opera by Carlos Simon, Lynn Nottage, and Ruby Aiyo-Gerber at Cincinnati Opera and Indiana University.
 As a pianist, Lee has been a part of the creation of six new operas through Opera Theater St. Louis’ New Works Collective.
 He was also the pianist for Will Liverman’s The Factotum, improvising in multiple genres throughout the opera.